petervaro/meaculpa/README.md

 const char*
 mc_Error_str(mc_Error error);
 ```
-The function will return the string representation of an error as a `NULL`
+The function will return the string representation of an error as a null-
 terminated C-string.
 It does not care wether the error is marked or not, it will
 return the unmarked representation of the error.
 For example: